Courtney Hope: The Young and the Restless (2020–present)

 In October 2020, it was announced that Hope had joined the main cast of The Young and the Restless, reprising her role as Sally Spectra.
 Hope made her first episode debut on November 3, 2020.
 Executive producer and head writer Josh Griffith reintroduced the character with new storylines including Sally getting a new job at Jabot, recurring feuds with Summer Newman (Hunter King) and Phyllis Summers (Michelle Stafford), conspiring with Tara Locke (Elizabeth Leiner) and romances with Jack Abbott (Peter Bergman) and Adam Newman (Mark Grossman).
 When asked how all this started, Hope said it was a "definite collaborative meeting" with Griffith and the writers, saying, "They want to make sure the history is accurate and to make sure what has already happened is brought into the script when it's necessary to make sure that there is consistency.
 I definitely want to honor where they take Sally."

 In 2024, Hope won the Daytime Emmy Awards for Outstanding Supporting Actress in a Drama Series for her work as Sally Spectra on The Young and the Restless.

 Personal life

 Relationships

 In 2016, Hope began dating General Hospital actor Chad Duell.
 The duo got engaged in February 2021.
-They proceeded to tie the knot in October that year.
+They were married in October of that year.
 In December, 2021, it was announced they had split.
 In January 2022, Duell revealed neither he nor Hope had "signed anything" and stated they were not "married or anything."